Jazinho/rabbit-hole/README.md

 To send a message to the exchange we need to use `.convertAndSend(exchangeName, routingKey, message)` method.
 But as for fanout exchanges the routing key doesn't matter then we can use dummy empty string for 2nd param.

 :warning: To observe this solution fully, you have to monitor your exchange and queues LIVE, during program being started and traffic generated.
 After program stop, queues are deleted and messages purged. :warning:

+## Part 4 solution - Routing

+Nothing special learned in this section.
+Routing logic is very simple.
+Comparing to previous solution:
+- changed FanoutExchange to DirectExchange
+- added routing key to every message sent
+- enhanced bindings with routing key info